v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 published: true
 ---

-**To be completed**

 # Fluxtion DSL Deep dive
 {: .no_toc }

 The Fluxtion compiler supports functional construction of event processing logic, this allows developers to bind functions into the processor without having to construct classes marked with Fluxtion annotations.
-The goal of using the functional DSL is to have no Fluxtion api calls in the business logic only pure vanilla java.
+The goal of using the functional DSL is to have no Fluxtion api calls in the business logic only vanilla java.

 This section describes the Functional DSL in greater depth than the [Fluxtion DSL](../mark-event-handling/functional_event_processing) exploring concepts like, aggregation, windowing and groupBy in detail.